 - 10 grams wormwood

-- 10 grams ginseng root, grated or minced
+- 10 grams dried ginseng root (not powdered)

 - 10 grams wild cherry bark

-- 1 full orange peel, cut into smaller pieces
+- 1 full orange peel, including pith, chopped

-- 1 full grapefruit peel, cut into smaller pieces
+- 1 full grapefruit peel, including pith, chopped

 - 4 cups water

-Combine the dry ingredients, mixing them well, and then divide between two 1-quart (32oz) mason jars, adding an equal amount of alcohol to each (you can also do this in one jar if you have a jar that’s big enough).
+Combine everything but the alcohol for the infusion, mixing the ingredients well, and then divide between two 1-quart (32oz) mason jars, adding an equal amount of alcohol to each (you can also do this in one jar if you have a jar that’s big enough).
 Seal the jars and shake.

 During the infusion period, shake the jar once a day.
-The color should slowly turn brown, and the taste will be so bitter as to be undrinkable
+The color should turn brown, and the taste will be so bitter as to be undrinkable.

-After that infusing, strain the mixture using a sieve, then filter through cheesecloth, coffee filter, or a mesh superbag.
+After infusing, strain the mixture using a sieve, then filter through cheesecloth, a coffee filter, or a mesh superbag.

 Sweeten the Campari:

 Bring the water to a simmer in a saucepan, then stir in the sugar until dissolved.
-Remove from heat and let cool.
+Remove from heat and let cool fully.

 Adjust the color: